exerro/dotfiles/README.md

 	/>
 </p>

+> Warning: the following will yeet your existing `~/.config/fish` into oblivion.
+>          I'll fix that at some point...

-Run `source fish/setup_fish.bash` to set it up.
+Run `source setup.bash` to set it up.
 This will:
 * Install fish-shell
 * Set fish-shell as default shell
 * Alias relevant parts of `.config/fish`